Buffalo Beauts

-The Buffalo Beauts are a professional ice hockey team based in Amherst, New York, United States.
-The team was established in 2015 as one of the four founding franchises of the Premier Hockey Federation (PHF), originally named the National Women's Hockey League (NWHL).
-They play at Northtown Center in the Buffalo suburb of Amherst.
-The team played at Harborcenter in downtown Buffalo for their first four seasons.
-The team has advanced to the Isobel Cup Finals in the NWHL's first four seasons, winning in 2016–17.
+The Buffalo Beauts were a professional ice hockey team in the Premier Hockey Federation (PHF).
+They played in Amherst, New York, a suburb of Buffalo, at the Northtown Center.

+The Beauts were established in 2015 as one of the four founding franchises of the National Women's Hockey League (NWHL), rebranded as the PHF in 2021.
+The team played at Harborcenter in downtown Buffalo during their first four seasons.
+The team advanced to the Isobel Cup Finals in the PHF's first four seasons, winning the championship title in 2016–17.
+The team folded in 2023 after the PHF and its assets were purchased and dissolved as part of the process of creating a new, unified professional league, the Professional Women's Hockey League.

 History

-The Beauts held their first summer free agent camp on May 23 and May 24, 2015.
+The Beauts held their first summer free agent camp on May 23 and 24, 2015.
 In July 2015, the Beauts signed free agent and 2-time Team USA Olympic goaltender Brianne McLaughlin, making her the first player to sign a contract with the franchise.

 The team made its debut at home on October 11, 2015 in a 4–1 loss versus the Boston Pride.
 During a 5–3 home loss against the Boston Pride on October 25, 2015, Brianne McLaughlin allowed three goals by Brianna Decker, resulting in the first hat trick in NWHL history.

 The Beauts finished the regular season third out of four teams.
 In the semifinals of the inaugural Isobel Cup championships, the Beauts faced the Connecticut Whale.
 The Whale had a perfect record against the Beauts in the regular season, but the Beauts upset the Whale by winning the last two games in the best-of-three series.
 They advanced to the championship series, but dropped two games in succession and were swept by the Boston Pride.

 On October 7, 2016, Beauts forward Harrison Browne came out as a transgender man and thus became the first openly transgender athlete in professional American team sports.
 That same year the Beauts won the 2016–17 Isobel Cup Championship in an upset win over the defending champion Boston Pride.
 This was Buffalo's first professional hockey championship since the Buffalo Bisons of the American Hockey League won the 1970 Calder Cup.

 The Beauts signed three superstars from the CWHL's Brampton Thunder on August 31, 2017, adding Jess Jones, Sarah Edney, and Rebecca Vint for the 2017–18 season.

 On December 21, 2017, Pegula Sports and Entertainment (PSE), owners of the Buffalo Bills, Buffalo Sabres and Harborcenter, announced it had purchased the Beauts.
 This made the Beauts the first team in the NWHL not owned by the league and the first professional women's hockey team in North America to be owned by the same organization of its market's NHL team.